barumau/pandunia/engli/darse.md

 **no yama.**
 = No.
 <big>👩‍🍳</big>
-**danke. me dona un chay wa un kafe wa un supe sa bade da desi minute.**
+**danke. me dona un chay e un kafe e un supe sa bade da desi minute.**
 = Thank you.
 I will bring one tea, one coffee and one soup in ten minutes.